yjs/y-leveldb/README.md

     cleanStart: false // (if true, overwrite existing content - great for debugging) },
   connector: {
-    name: 'websockets-client', // choose the websockets connector
+    name: 'websockets-client', // use the websockets connector
-    // name: 'webrtc'
-    // name: 'xmpp'
     room: 'textarea-example'
   },
-  sourceDir: '/bower_components', // location of the y-* modules
   share: {
     textarea: 'Text' // y.share.textarea is of type Y.Text
   }
-  // types: ['Richtext', 'Array'] // optional list of types you want to import }).then(function (y) {
+}).then(function (y) {
   // bind the textarea to a shared text element y.share.textarea.bind(document.getElementById('textfield'))